Product Pricing About Careers Blog Alpha Talk to us ⬇ Download Alpha Build

 Every PR becomes a coaching session.

-For agent-authored changes above a novelty threshold, the merge button stays disabled until you write a 2–3 sentence explanation of what the diff does and why.
+For agent-authored changes above a novelty threshold, the merge button stays disabled until you write a 2 to 3 sentence explanation of what the diff does and why.
 An LLM judges it against the diff.

 01